VBog/Bg-Bible-References/readme.txt

 You can specify the reference in brackets and without a point after the title of the book.
 If you specify a chapter (after the title of the book), you can use comma instead of colon.
+Also allowed to use a semicolon instead of a comma.
 Spaces are ignored.

 In the plugin settings you can select the languages ​​in which the text will be displayed Bible: Church Slavic, Russian, Greek, Latin and Hebrew.